yifso/nteract/docs/desktop-config.md

 }
 ```

-Here's another example of a configuration that customizes the CodeMirror editor in the nteract desktop app.
+This configuration example customizes the CodeMirror editor in the nteract desktop app.

 ```
 {